 In addition, the Second Amended and Restated GGA committed CNX Gas to drill and complete 140 total wells in the McQuay area within the Anchor Systems, provided that if 125 wells have been drilled and completed in the Marcellus Shale, then the remainder of such planned wells must be drilled in the Utica Shale.
-To the extent the requisite number of wells were not drilled and completed by CNX Gas in a given period, we are entitled to a deficiency payment per shortfall well as set forth below:
+To the extent the requisite number of wells are not drilled and completed by CNX Gas in a given period, we will be entitled to a deficiency payment per shortfall well as set forth below:

-- January 1, 2018 to December 31, 2018 30 wells (CNX Gas exceeded this requirement by eight wells) - January 1, 2019 to April 30, 2020 40 wells (CNX Gas exceeded this requirement by two wells) - May 1, 2020 to April 30, 2021 40 wells (CNX Gas did not meet the 40 minimum well requirement for this minimum well period and paid a deficiency payment on six wells at \$2.0 million per well) - May 1, 2021 to April 30, 2022 30 wells (CNX Gas exceeded this requirement by five wells and elected to have the Partnership refund \$10.0 million of the \$12.0 million deficiency payment related to the shortfalls of the preceding period, which was paid during the three months ended June 30, 2022.
-The remaining deficiency payment was included as Contract liability related party in the Consolidated Balance Sheets and Consolidated Statements of Cash Flows at June 30, 2024.)
+- January 1, 2018 to December 31, 2018 30 wells (CNX Gas exceeded this requirement by eight wells) - January 1, 2019 to April 30, 2020 40 wells (CNX Gas exceeded this requirement by two wells) - May 1, 2020 to April 30, 2021 40 wells (CNX Gas did not meet the 40 minimum well requirement for this minimum well period and paid a deficiency payment on six wells at \$2.0 million per well for a total of \$12.0 million, which was included as Contract liability related party in the Consolidated Statements of Cash Flows at December 31, 2021.) - May 1, 2021 to April 30, 2022 30 wells (CNX Gas exceeded this requirement by five wells and elected to have the Partnership refund \$10.0 million of the \$12.0 million deficiency payment related to the shortfalls of the preceding period, which was paid during the year ended December 31, 2022.
+The remaining deficiency payment was included as Contract liability related party in the Consolidated Balance Sheets and Consolidated Statements of Cash Flows at December 31, 2024 and 2023.)